The Spirit Catches You and You Fall Down

-The Spirit Catches You and You Fall Down: A Hmong Child, Her American Doctors, and the Collision of Two Cultures is a 1997 book by Anne Fadiman that chronicles the struggles of a Hmong refugee family from Houaysouy, Sainyabuli Province, Laos, the Lees, and their interactions with the health care system in Merced, California.
-In 2005 Robert Entenmann of St. Olaf College wrote that the book is "certainly the most widely read book on the Hmong experience in America."
+The Spirit Catches You and You Fall Down: A Hmong Child, Her American Doctors, and the Collision of Two Cultures is a 1997 book by Anne Fadiman that chronicles the struggles of the Lees, a Hmong refugee family from Houaysouy, Sainyabuli province, Laos, and their interactions with the health care system in Merced, California.
+In 2005, Robert Entenmann of St. Olaf College wrote that the book is "certainly the most widely read book on the Hmong experience in America."

-On the most basic level, the book tells the story of the family's second youngest and favored daughter, Lia Lee, who was diagnosed with a severe form of epilepsy named Lennox-Gastaut Syndrome, and the cultural conflict that obstructed her treatment.
+On the most basic level, the book tells the story of the family's second youngest and favored daughter, Lia Lee, who was diagnosed with a severe form of epilepsy named Lennox–Gastaut syndrome, and the cultural conflict that obstructed her treatment.

-Through miscommunications about medical dosages and parental refusal to give certain medicines due to mistrust, misunderstandings, and behavioral side effects, and the inability of the doctors to develop more empathy with the traditional Hmong lifestyle or try to learn more about the Hmong culture, Lia's condition worsens.
-The dichotomy between the Hmong's perceived spiritual factors and the Americans' perceived scientific factors comprises the overall theme of the book.
+Miscommunications about medication dosages and parental refusal to administer certain medicines due to mistrust, misunderstandings, and behavioral side effects of epilepsy treatment, along with the failure of healthcare professionals to develop greater empathy for the traditional Hmong lifestyle or to better understand Hmong culture, lead to a deterioration in Lia's condition.
+The contrast between the Lees' perceived spiritual explanations for Lia's condition and the American healthcare professionals' reliance on scientific reasoning forms the overarching theme of the book.

 The book is written in a distinctive style, with every other chapter returning to Lia's story and the chapters in between discussing broader themes of Hmong culture, customs, and history; American involvement in and responsibility for the war in Laos; and the many problems of immigration, especially assimilation and discrimination.
 While particularly sympathetic to the Hmong, Fadiman presents the situation from the perspectives of both the doctors and the family.
-An example of medical anthropology, the book has been cited by medical journals and lecturers as an argument for greater cultural competence, and is often assigned to medical, pharmaceutic, and anthropological students in the US.
+An example of medical anthropology, the book has been cited by medical journals and lecturers as an argument for greater cultural competence, and is often assigned to medical, pharmaceutical, and anthropological students in the US.
 In 1997, it won the National Book Critics Circle Award for General Nonfiction.

 Major characters

 Lia Lee (Romanized Popular Alphabet: Liab Lis, July 19, 1982 – August 31, 2012): a Hmong child born in Merced, California, in 1982.
 Beginning in infancy, Lia experiences severe seizures due to Lennox–Gastaut syndrome, a rare form of epilepsy.

 Anne Fadiman: author and narrator of The Spirit Catches You and You Fall Down, writing about her experience with Lia and her family.
-Throughout the story, she stresses the importance of cultural competence in the doctor-patient relationship (and in the greater medical establishment).
+Throughout the story, she stresses the importance of cultural competence in the doctor–patient relationship (and in the greater medical establishment).

-Neil Ernst and Peggy Philp: Lia’s primary care doctors at MCMC.
+Neil Ernst and Peggy Philp: Lia's primary care doctors at MCMC.
 Throughout the story, they clash with Lia's parents, whose adherence to Hmong shamanism conflicts deeply with their own beliefs about Western medicine.
 Despite the good intentions of Ernst, Philp, and Lia's parents, significant miscommunication and disagreement cause Lia permanent harm.

-Foua Yang and Nao Kao Lee: Lia’s parents, who believe fervently in the traditional Hmong approach to medicine.